John Stefanski

-John M. Stefanski is an American attorney and politician serving as a member of the Louisiana House of Representatives.
-He assumed office on April 10, 2017.
+John M. Stefanski (born April 13, 1984) is an American attorney and politician who had served as a member of the Louisiana House of Representatives since 2017 to 2024.
+He is a Republican.

 Education

 Stefanski earned a Bachelor of Arts degree in history from Louisiana State University and a Juris Doctor from the Loyola University New Orleans College of Law.

-Career
+Professional career

 From 2011 to 2017, Stefanki worked as an attorney with the 15th Judicial District Public Defender's Office.
 Stefanski was elected to the Louisiana House of Representatives in a March 25, 2017 special election and assumed office on April 10, 2017.
-In the 2021–2022 legislative session, Stefanski chairs the House and Governmental Affairs Committee.
-As chair of the committee, Stefanki manages redistricting after the 2020 United States census.
+In the 2021–2022 legislative session, Stefanski chaired the House and Governmental Affairs Committee.
+As chair of the committee, Stefanski managed redistricting after the 2020 United States census.

-Stefanski is the co-owner of a law firm.
-He has been mentioned as a possible candidate for attorney general of Louisiana in 2023.
+Stefanski is the co-owner and partner of Edwards, Stefanski, & Zaunbrecher, LLP law firm.
+He was a candidate for attorney general of Louisiana in 2023.

+Louisiana House of Representatives

+On April 10, 2017, Stefanski was sworn in to represent House district 42, which encompasses portions of Lafayette and Acadia parishes.